 Resources From Other Authors

-The following resources have been referenced in my Self-Esteem101 articles.
+The following resources on building self-esteem have been referenced in my Self-Esteem101 articles.
 Purchasing them through the provided links will help support my efforts.
 The descriptions are extracted from the book abstracts.

 The Law of Attraction: The Basics of the Teachings of Abraham by Esther Hicks.
 All things, wanted and unwanted, are brought to you by this most powerful law of the universe, the Law of Attraction. (that which is like unto itself is drawn).
 You’ve most likely heard the saying “Like attracts like,” “Birds of a feather flock together,” or “It is done unto you as you believe” (a belief is only a thought you keep thinking); and although the Law of Attraction has been alluded to by some of the greatest teachers in history, it has never before been explained in as clear and practical terms